 Improving security in and around your home could prevent a would-be thief from entering your home.
 It could slow the thief down and create problems with noise - either way, it is always good to be prepared in case of a would-be thief.

 Mark your valuables

-	Experienced thieves will sometimes only take cash which cannot be identified.
-But your home contains all sorts of high value and portable items which can easily be sold.
+Experienced thieves will sometimes only take cash, which cannot be identified, but your home contains all sorts of high value and portable items which can easily be sold.

 It is also a good idea to take photos or video of other valuable items such as paintings, jewellery, silver and antiques.
-Store the pictures or video somewhere safe, ideally not in your house so they can be used for insurance purposes in the event of a fire.
+Store the pictures or video somewhere safe, ideally not in your house, so they can be used for insurance purposes in the event of a fire.

 When considering installing an alarm, seek professional advice and discuss your requirements with at least two or three firms.
 Ask friends or colleagues to recommend a reliable company.
-When a security person arrives to inspect your home in order to advise you on what is appropriate for your home, ask to see their current Security Guards Licence.
+When a security person arrives to inspect your home in order to advise you on what is appropriate for your home, ask to see their current Security Guard Licence.

 If your alarm is not professionally monitored, arrange for your neighbours to investigate if they hear it.
 Provide them with the code to turn it off if need be.

 Going on holiday

 With co-operation from your neighbours, you can minimise the likelihood of someone breaking into your home.
 The main thing is to avoid tell-tale signs of your absence.
 Give your neighbours your holiday dates and ask them to close and open curtains and collect the mail.